Homotopy Coherent Mapping Class Group Actions and Excision for Hochschild Complexes of Modular Categories: Marked blocks

 which is just the structure map $\block^{\Sigma,\Gamma}_\cat{C}(\underline{X},P,P) \to \lint^{P\in\Proj \cat{C}}\block^{\Sigma,\Gamma}_\cat{C}(\underline{X},P,P)$ composed with the isomorphism \eqref{eqnfubiniiso}.
 By definition of the homotopy coend we now obtain the following statement:

-\begin{proposition}[Excision with marking] For every pivotal linear monoidal category $\cat{C}$, any marked surface $(\Sigma,\Gamma)$ and a sewing $s : (\Sigma,\Gamma) \to (\Sigma',\Gamma')$ that glues one incoming boundary component to an outgoing one, the sewing maps \eqref{eqnsewingmaps} induces an equivalence
+\begin{proposition}[Excision with marking] For every pivotal linear monoidal category $\cat{C}$, any marked surface $(\Sigma,\Gamma)$ and a sewing $s : (\Sigma,\Gamma) \to (\Sigma',\Gamma')$ that glues one incoming boundary component to an outgoing one, the sewing maps \eqref{eqnsewingmaps} induce an equivalence

 of chain complexes from the homotopy coend over the $\Proj \cat{C}$-bimodule $\block^{\Sigma,\Gamma}_\cat{C}(\underline{X},-,-)$ to $\block^{ \Sigma',\Gamma'}_\cat{C} (\underline{X}) $. \end{proposition}